 If you’re already experienced in your domain, you’ll know what sort of expectations a client might have and what typically goes wrong when it comes to the type of work you handle.

-Nothing will make a potential client feel more at ease, than hearing concerns (and advice) from a well-versed freelancer who’s been there and done that—even if this is just your side hustle and you have another job that commands more of your time.
+Nothing will make a potential client feel more at ease with you taking on their work from home job, than hearing concerns (and advice) from a well-versed freelancer who’s been there and done that—even if this is just your side hustle and you have another job that commands more of your time.
 If you craft your answers with your experience in mind, it will place you squarely ahead of the pack.

 4. Selecting and Including Relevant Samples.